Research

 Estimating the Elasticity of Turnover from Bunching: Preferential Tax Regimes for Solo Self-employed in Italy.

 Turnover is a key indicator of economic activity, but we know little about how much entrepreneurs adjust it as a response to taxation.
 This paper exploits a discontinuity in the Italian tax schedule of solo self-employed to study turnover responses to taxation.
 I consider the notch created by the eligibility cut-off of the preferential turnover tax scheme.
-I find substantial and significant bunching by solo self-employed below the turnover threshold.
-The effects of the tax scheme on bunching are heterogeneous across sectors, with professionals, business intermediaries and retailers having the largest observed responses.
-I estimate the turnover tax elasticity in these three sectors by focusing on the marginal buncher.
-To do so, I build on Kleven and Waseem (2013) to develop a theoretical framework that fits the institutional set-up and rationalises the observed responses to it.
-Professionals have the largest turnover elasticity (0.066).
-Difference in compliance costs across regimes explains less than half of the observed responses, therefore highlighting the key role of low taxation for the observed bunching behaviour.
+I find substantial and significant bunching below the turnover threshold, as solo self-employed choose the turnover tax scheme over the profit-based tax regime.
+The effects of the turnover tax scheme on bunching are heterogeneous across sectors, with professionals, business intermediaries and retailers having the largest observed responses.
+I estimate the turnover tax elasticity in these three sectors by using a model-based condition for the marginal buncher.
+To do so, I develop a theoretical framework that fits the institutional set-up and rationalises the observed responses to it.
+For the two most productive sectors -- professionals and business intermediaries -- the baseline elasticity estimates are 0.071 and 0.058 respectively.
+Difference in compliance costs across regimes explains less than half of the observed responses, therefore highlighting the key role of low taxation for bunching behaviour in high-value-added sectors.

 A Theory of Public Good Provision with Heterogeneous Risk Preferences.